Korean Vegetarian Bibimbap (High-Protein Recipe!)

 Yes, bibimbap is a great healthy choice.
 It’s full of nutritious veg, healthy carbs, and protein that will keep you feeling fuller for longer.

-What goes well with bibimbap?
+What to serve with bibimbap?

 Like any good buddha bowl, there are so many different things that go well with bibimbap.
 The combination of bibimbap toppings really is up to you.

 Why not experiment with a whole rainbow of vegetables or protein options?